cicsdev/cics-java-recgen/blog.md

-Building Java records from COBOL with the IBM Record Generator for Java
+ARCHIVED - Building Java records from COBOL with the IBM Record Generator for Java
 =======================================================================

+> This blog is now archived, and the latest version is now available at [ibm.developer.com](https://developer.ibm.com/components/ibmz/tutorials/build-java-records-from-cobol-with-ibm-record-generator/)

 Author: Phil Wakelinn